Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 VERTICAL THERMAL EXPANSION:

-Note that the open steel lattice near the bottom of the primary liquid sodium pool and the fuel bundles will thermally expand vertically with increasing surrounding liquid sodium temperature.
+Note that the open steel lattice near the bottom of the liquid sodium pool and the fuel bundles will thermally expand vertically with increasing surrounding liquid sodium temperature.
 During normal reactor operation the open steel lattice is likely to be about 120 degrees C cooler than the liquid sodium temperature at the top of the fuel bundle.
 The thermal expansion will be significant and will affect the calculation of the movable fuel bundle insertion into the matrix of fixed fuel bundles unless temperature compensating measurements are performed.
 Hence the overhead laser scanner may need need a compensating fixed fuel bundle elevation measurement.

 The differential vertical thermal expansion per fuel bundle is approximately: